Can Guinea Pigs Eat Broccoli? (How Much is Safe?)

 Exercising caution when feeding cruciferous vegetables and providing unlimited access to hay helps prevent bloat.

-Guinea pigs that have had previous issues with stones or bladder stones should stay away from broccoli.
+Guinea pigs that have had previous issues with sludge in the urine or bladder stones should stay away from broccoli.
 If you feed broccoli regularly, keep an eye out for powdery white dry urine stains in the cage.
 This indicates your guinea pig has too much calcium in their diet and should take a break from this veggie for a while.

 How Often Can Guinea Pigs Eat Broccoli?

-Guinea pigs can eat half a floret of broccoli with the stem up to 2-3 times a week.
+Guinea pigs can eat half a floret of broccoli with the stem 1-2 times a week.
 Build up to this amount very slowly to avoid bloating and stomach upset.

 If your guinea pig shows any adverse reactions to eating it, stop feeding or offer it very infrequently instead.

-Do not feed broccoli every day or on consecutive days.
-Space out the days that you offer it, so there’s a day or two in between.
+It’s also best to not feed broccoli every day or on consecutive days.
+Space out the days that you offer it so there are a few days in between.

 Do Guinea Pigs Like Broccoli?